 - Official transcripts of all prior nursing and academic work

-- Prerequisite courses in statistics and a health assessment
+- Prerequisite courses in statistics and health assessment

-No GRE score is required for this program, and you can transfer in up to 12 credits from master’s-level courses.APPLY NOW
+You can enter our MSN programs without GRE scores and transfer in up to 12 credits from master’s-level courses.APPLY NOW

 This 36–39 credit hour program costs $695 per credit hour, for an estimated tuition of $25,020–$27,105.

-That’s less than the average Master of Science in Nursing program2 and that’s why ours was ranked 2018’s No. 14 Best Value Online MSN Program by Value Colleges.
+That’s less than the average Master of Science in Nursing program3 and that’s why ours was ranked 2018’s No. 14 Best Value Online MSN Program by Value Colleges.

 Affordability and transparency are priorities at SHU.
 We want you to have everything you need in order to make a decision about investing in a high-quality education.TUITION AND FEES